 Rabbi Joseph Eckstein pioneered a similar program offering genetic screening to members of the Jewish community to eliminate Tay-Sachs and other genetic disorders common in the Jewish community.
 One in 27 Ashkenazi Jews are carriers for Tay-Sachs, but incidence in North America has dropped 90% since the start of the screening program.5,6,9

-The Current State
+The Current State of Genetic Testing

-Where is Beyond Batten Disease Foundation’s screen now?
+Where is Beyond Batten Disease Foundation’s Screen Now?